 This book has also been around for nearly forty years!
 Yet, it gets updated every so often and the information still holds valuable after all these years.
 I found this book pretty easy to read and will definitely help your money make money.

-I decided to add a bonus book I recently read by famed investor Ray Dalio called, Principles: Life and Work.
+Another book I recently read is by famed investor Ray Dalio called, Principles: Life and Work.
 This is a MONSTER of a book and at times can be a bit difficult to read, but the insight is solid.

 Dalio shares what he’s learned over the course of his incredible investing career and running an investment firm.
 He argues that life, management, economics, and investing can all be systemized into rules.

 Whether you are interested in investing, entrepreneurship, or starting a business, I think there is tons of value in this book.

 As you grow your finances and further develop an in interest in investing money, real estate might interest you further.

 While you can get started in real estate investing with little money, you might want to build wealth by buying real property.